jlacar/aoc2015/README-Day18.md

 Anyone who is familiar with Conway's Game of Life will find this problem relatively easy to solve.
 Aside from a little snag I ran into in part 2 which I'll explain in more detail below, it didn't take me long to earn gold stars for both parts.

-Refactoring for clarity was, as always, the most fun part of this exercise and where I spent the bulk of my time messing around with it.
+Refactoring for clarity was, as always, the most fun part of this exercise and where I spent the bulk of my time messing around.

 ### Focus on Clarity First